How you can help

 Offer them tools

 Many smokers who want to quit benefit from using tools like One Step at a Time – For Smokers Who Want to Quit.
 Leave a copy handy in case they decide to pick it up.
-You can also suggest the quit program on smokershelpline.ca or suggest they sign up for Smokers’ Helpline text support by texting iQUIT to 123456 (ON, SK, PEI only).
+You can also suggest the quit program on smokershelpline.ca or suggest they sign up for Smokers’ Helpline text support by texting iQUIT to 123456 (ON, SK, MB only).

 Show that you believe in them